dheyay/mAIncrafters/docs/final.md

 Once the path is found and the agent moves to the location, the material in question is collected (if the material is a block, the agent breaks the block, then collects), and the location algorithm then Dijkstra's Algorithm are run in succession repeatedly until no nearby blocks are found, at which point the agent returns to the starting position.
 In the gif below, the basic approach for a dijkstra's shortest path algorithm is shown, when using this to find the shortest path, the agent looks at every block in all directions until the target block is seen.
 Then the shortest path is calculated.

+Dijkstra's was used as a baseline since it is relatively easy to implement, and provides solid results.
+It also serves a basis with which to compare the A* component of our agent.
+However, it is also guaranteed to produce the path necessary.

+Additionally, in our generated world there were a variety of obstacles in the forms of pillars on the map.
+While navigating, the agent had to be sure to strictly avoid these, rather than merely run into them and adjust, since we included cacti as obstacles as well.
+If the agent were allowed to run into obstacles, it'd be possible for the agent to kill itself on the cacti before reaching its goal.
+With this in mind, the agent strictly avoids obstacles while checking for the shortest path (specifically: could not just have an agent run directly to the location).

 <p align="center">
   <img src="https://user-images.githubusercontent.com/43485198/107836543-6853cb80-6d52-11eb-81de-d6ad897d4cd8.gif">